-The trainee programme is aimed at university graduates and at people at the beginning of a new professional career.
+The trainee programme is aimed at university graduates at the beginning of their professional careers.
+Applicants need to have:

-- A good command of English and one or more other official EU languages
+- a good command of English and knowledge of a second official EU language.

-The Agency pays a maintenance grant of £1350 net per month.
+The Agency pays a maintenance grant of £1,450 per month to trainees.

-It also pays a travel allowance to compensate for moving and other costs at the start and end of the traineeship.
+It also pays a travel allowance to compensate for relocation to the United Kingdom and other costs at the start and end of the traineeship.

 How useful is this page?